kent-map/kent/20c/20c-symons-biography.md

 The action of _The Paper Chase_ is set in the mid-1940s, by which time attempts had been made to build new communities along the coast through the creation of the new town Lydd-on-Sea and the rerouting of the branch line from Ashford.
 When Applegate gets the train from Ashford to Romney Marsh  he therefore  goes via Ham Street, Brookland and Lydd-on-Sea (which he mistakenly refers to as Lydd).
 His destination Bramley Hall is in Greatstone-on-Sea (the Bramley of the novel).
 Set pieces include picturesque if reckless drives between here and New Romney (Murdstone),  where Applegate and his friends fight a battle of wits at the Grand Marine Hotel (possibly the Dormy House Hotel).
 The novel presents a town in flux and perhaps slightly unsure of itself:
 <br><br>
-a long avenue of pines which ended abruptly in a narrow street full of glossy-fronted, neon-lighted shops. … From the High Street they emerged into a decaying square.
+'a long avenue of pines which ended abruptly in a narrow street full of glossy-fronted, neon-lighted shops. … From the High Street they emerged into a decaying square.
 Through a gap slate-grey sea could be glimpsed.’
 <br><br>
 By this time Symons and his family had moved back to London, but they came back in 1963  to take up residence at Barling House, Brookland, in [Romney Marsh](/placesqz/romney-overview).